Set up your worker

 You can also check that there's a log file for the worker you've just set up:

 Set up your deployment

-To do this just head to the 'Deployments' tab for your website and edit the post-activation script to include the command
+To do this just head to the Deployments tab of your site, Deployment Flow section, and edit the post-activation script to include the command

 php artisan queue:restart (or an equivalent one according to your Laravel version).
-Click the 'Update' button and your next deployment will restart the related workers 😊.
+Click Update and your next deployment will restart the related workers.